Puerto Rico is a Caribbean paradise that attracts visitors from all around the world.

 Disclosure: Travel Lemming is an independent reader-supported blog.
 You can support us by purchasing via the affiliate links on this page, which may earn us commissions.
 Thank you!

 1. Puerto Rico Isn’t an Island (It’s Several)

 Puerto Rico is an archipelago that consists of a main island surrounded by smaller islands and cays.
-Vieques and Culebra count as cities of Puerto Rico.
+Two of the largest, Vieques and Culebra, are also home to two of of the best towns in Puerto Rico.
 Other smaller islands like Mona Island, Gilligan’s Island, Isla Palomino, and Caja de Muertos are reserves used for investigation and leisure.

 📚 Related Reading: Top Things to Do in Puerto Rico